-Enable will pay dividends to the shareholders after taking into account its profitability and future investment requirements.
+ESL will pay dividends to its shareholder after taking into account its profitability and future investment requirements.
 The dividends payable to the shareholders will be determined by the Board after consideration of the company's funding requirements and the requirement to meet the solvency test under the provisions of the Companies Act 1993.